JayesonLS/ISA-Cards/README.md

 CF-Combo-Super-Lite <sup>1, 2</sup>
 ===================

-Status: The previous revision with numerous bodges has been tested to work.
+**Status:** The previous revision with numerous bodges has been tested to work.
 Revised boards are not yet tested.
 BIOS image not yet created.

-An 8 bit ISA card with fully-contained compact flash card and XT-IDE BIOS.
+**Description:** An 8 bit ISA card with fully-contained compact flash card and XT-IDE BIOS.
 This simplified design uses only 3 ICs.
 It makes use of a commonly availalbe, inexpensive compact flash adapter with integrated mounting bracket.